cosmic-barri/Portfolio/README.md

-Hello my name is Damico Benjamin and this is my portfolio.
+Hello my name is Damico Benjamin and this is my portfolio (WIP).